pinskylab/kelpEVOL_fq_gz_processing/README.md

 # Pre-Processing PIRE Data

-List of steps to take in raw fq files
+List of steps to take in raw fq files from shotgun and capture-shotgun

 ---